-Seven Generations Energy slumped 9.1 percent to C$27.06 after reporting lower-than-expected production in the fourth quarter.
+Seven Generations Energy VII.TO slumped 9.1 percent to C$27.06 after reporting lower-than-expected production in the fourth quarter.

 “A lot of momentum was in that name. ...
 It was really being pushed in the broker channels.
 It probably ran a little bit ahead of itself,” said Bryden Teich, a portfolio manager at Avenue Investment Management.

 The financials group, which accounts for 35 percent of the index weight, lost 0.5 percent, with Brookfield Asset Management Inc BAMa.TO off 1.3 percent at C$43.56 and insurer Sun Life Financial Inc SLF.TO down 1.5 percent at C$51.46.

 RBC also raised its view on exchange operator TMX Group Ltd X.TO, while downgrading telecom companies Rogers Communications Inc RCIb.TO and BCE Inc BCE.TO as well as mortgage lender Home Capital Group Inc HCG.TO.

 TMX advanced 3.5 percent to C$75.60, Rogers declined 1.5 percent to C$51.40, BCE lost 1.1 percent to C$57.94, and Home Capital shed 2.4 percent to C$30.54.